 When it comes specifically to the skylight, keep in mind that sheets and skylights can often be replaced from underneath using a mobile elevating work platform (MEWP) or a tower scaffold.

-As a solution to the problem of fragile skylights and roofs, Easi-Dec offers the Board-Walk system, a lightweight aluminium walkway allowing access from eaves to ridge whilst spreading the load on support battens, providing the user with a safer working position.
+As a solution to the problem of fragile skylights and roofs, Easi-Dec offers the Roof Walk system, a lightweight aluminium walkway allowing access from eaves to ridge whilst spreading the load on support battens, providing the user with a safer working position.

-Providing full visibility and great for all weather use, the Board-Walk system makes accessing a roof with rooflights simple and safe.
+Providing full visibility and great for all weather use, the Roof Walk system makes accessing a roof with rooflights simple and safe.

 Further options, such as skylight guardrail protection and temporary weighted anchor points are available for contractors who have to access different roof locations on a limited basis.